How to Gain the Self-Discipline to Do What You Don’t Want to Do

 Therefore, make sure you set yourself up to succeed, instead of vice versa.

-If you need to do a complicated assignment, place the supplies you’ll need in view.
+If you need to do a complicated assignment, it’s easier to have self-discipline if you place the supplies you’ll need in view.
 For example, if you need to write something, then don’t hide your research; put it on your desk.
 That way, you’re always reminded of it.
 Also, don’t have a myriad of apps and files open on your computer.
 Close everything except a blank document.

 If what you need to do is in plain sight, it’ll inspire you to get to work.
 Otherwise, out of sight, out of mind!